SakethKenchem/NairobiReportingPortal/README.md

 1. Download Xampp.
 2. Create a folder called "NairobiReportingPortal" inside the "htdocs" folder inside main xampp folder.
 3. In phpmyadmin, create a database called "isp".
 Then import the included SQL file.
 4. In any modern web browser, go to "http://localhost/NairobiReportingPortal/residentlogin.html" to start using the system.
+Make sure Apache and MySQL modules are running.

 ## Sample Images
 ### Resident Login & Signup